 No. 29.
 The map shows the sites of the DEW Line bases and their operational period from 1957, when the system became active, to their closure in the 1990s.
 The construction of the 58 sites took place between 1955 and 1957, and they were declared fully operational on 31 July 1957.
-In 1988 the transition to the North Warning System (NWS) began, and those few DEW sites that were not integrated in the North Warning operation were eventually closed down.
+In 1988 the transition to the North Warning System (NWS began, and those few DEW sites that were not integrated in the North Warning operation were eventually closed down.
 This work was created by Enrico Mariotti in 2014 and is licensed under a Creative Commons Attribution 4.0 International License .
-Screenshot of the Carto map - https://emariotti.carto.com/viz/d04ec4b0-8694-11e3-b4a1-4b321f7d2bcf/public\map.
+Interactive map via Carto: https://emariotti.carto.com/viz/d04ee4b0-8694-11e3-b4a1-4b321f7d2bcf/public\map.